MaherSaif/docker-rbenv/Readme.md

-Unpriviledged [rbenv](https://github.com/sstephenson/rbenv) enhanced image to server as base for ruby apps.
+[rbenv](https://github.com/sstephenson/rbenv) enhanced image to server as base for ruby apps.
 Based on Ubuntu 14.04.

 Sample for using it in your own image: